Author Archives: HBKoplowitz

 I felt sorry for Jake, but free from my caretaker role, I considered other options for the class.
 To get students involved in the school newspaper, I thought about having them put out another “good news” edition, which could be considered a public relations project, and in addition, I’d be teaching students basic research and writing skills they could use in other classes.

 After calling roll I told them about Jake having a relapse and how I’d be teaching the rest of the semester.
 By this point we had bonded enough so no one seemed particularly perturbed.
-But when I pitched the idea of publishing a newspaper, the students rebelled.
-Especially upset was Desiree.
+But when I pitched the idea of publishing a newspaper the students rebelled.
+Desiree was especially upset.
 Young, thin and intense in a buzz cut and narrow tinted glasses, she said she couldn’t find anything about putting out a newspaper in the class syllabus.
 When Elicia, the student I’d hoped to make editor of the newspaper, said she was in Ikechukwu’s Mass Communications class, and he had also decided to produce a newspaper, which she was already editing, I relented, sort of.

 Instead, as a public relations exercise, I assigned the students stories on campus services and facilities for a student handbook or “Survival Guide for Southland College.”
 Desiree was still upset, but when I asked why, my paranoia that she didn’t want the campus racist publishing newspapers turned out to be unfounded.
 She had thought public relations was a speech class and she wouldn’t have to write anything.